 Malta has firmly established itself as a leader in LGBTQ+ rights in the Mediterranean, with progressive policies and strong legal protections.
 Its reputation as a forward-thinking, inclusive destination has grown exponentially… particularly after hosting the landmark EuroPride celebrations last year.
 But how much of the EuroPride legacy still pulses through the streets of Valletta, St. Julian’s, Gozo, and beyond, a year later?

 When we arrived in Malta for EuroPride 2023, we truly felt the love.
 Politicians, activists, drag queens, and everyday people – along with their families and allies – raised their voices in unison to showcase Malta’s unwavering commitment to human rights.
-And even after the event, during the quieter winter months, the island didn’t simply return to ‘normal’… it moved forward.
+And even after the event, during the quieter winter months, the island didn’t simply return to ‘normal’.
+Instead, it moved forward.

-The buzz of last year’s celebrations still lingers, but in a more grounded, community-focused way.
+The buzz of last year’s celebrations still lingers but in a more grounded, community-focused way.
 Walking down Republic Street in Valletta, we spot rainbow murals and flags adorning cafes and storefronts.
 Some are from last year, freshly repainted; others are brand new for this year’s Malta Pride.
 It’s a visual and heartwarming reminder that Malta’s LGBTQ+ community is woven into the fabric of everyday life and that the true spirit of Pride isn’t confined to a weekend in September; it’s part of the island’s cultural identity, year-round.

+Our memories serve us well as we take the same shortcuts as locals, winding through Valletta’s labyrinthine streets to return to our favourite night-spot: Café Society.
+This cocktail bar spills out onto the steps of Triq San Gwann in the heart of the old city, buzzing late into the summer night.
+It’s still as much fun as ever, the perfect place to mingle with queer Maltese locals and visitors alike.
 Originally conceived by the Electro Swing Malta trio – Mike Carbone, Tom Devenish and Alex Spiteri Gingell – as a space to enjoy music, Café Society sets the tone for what feels like an LGBTQ+ revolution in Malta post-EuroPride.
 The bar has undeniably evolved into Valletta’s de facto queer watering hole.
 Today, the rainbow flag that flew in celebration of EuroPride last year now flutters above its door year-round.
 Conversations with the staff reveal that business – and its sound system – are booming, and this ‘queer-friendly’ vibe has become an integral part of Malta’s tourism offering.

 Malta’s scene has only become more exciting.
 While venues like Maori in Valletta, Michaelangelo in St. Julian’s, and the avant-garde Lollipop parties have long been part of the queer tourist trail, the growing queer-friendly sentiment has likely inspired other venues to become more open-minded, cosmopolitan and creative.